hechtus/squeezebox-googlemusic/README.md

 ------------

 1. You will need a Google account and some music and/or playlists in your library.
-   Note: you need a subsciption to All Access if you want to use those features
+If you want to use Google Music All Access features you will need a subscription to this service.

 2. Install Python and the [Unofficial Google Play Music API](https://github.com/simon-weber/Unofficial-Google-Music-API>) by
    running:

          sudo pip install gmusicapi

-         NOTE!
-For the 'All Access' functionality you need the latest version of the gmusicapi (which supports get_album_info):
+   **Note**: For the 'All Access' functionality you need the **latest version of the gmusicapi** (which supports get_album_info):

          sudo easy_install https://github.com/simon-weber/Unofficial-Google-Music-API/archive/develop.zip